 - Really Warm Socks – Cold toes can be a major issue for Raynaud’s sufferers, and finding really warm thermal socks can bring Frosties a lot of comfort.
 The warmest socks we’ve found are from Heat Holders®.
 These super thick, plush socks received very positive reviews from our testers.

 - Heated Slippers – Taking foot warmth to the next level, heated slippers would be a welcome addition to any Raynaud’s sufferer’s wardrobe!
 Volt™ Indoor/Outdoor Heated Slippers are really cute booties that have a rechargeable battery lasting up to 7 hours.
-SnugToes™ offers a plush, cushy microwaveable slipper.
-Just slip the pads into the microwave for a few seconds, place them back into the pockets on top of the slippers, and voila, instant heat!
+CosySoles offer a plush, cushy microwaveable slipper.
+Just pop the slippers into the microwave, then place your cold tootsies in these toasty booties for heavenly warmth!
 While anyone with cold feet would love them, both products were created specifically for the benefit of those with Raynaud’s, CMT, multiple sclerosis and other medical conditions.

 - Heated Throws, Wearable Blankets and Ponchos – The author specifically loves those made of faux fur, Sherpa, polar fleece, and – we’d add to the list – cashmere.
 They help you feel warm and cozy anywhere.
 Wearable blankets resemble the Snuggies of informercial fame, which may not be appropriate at the office (unless you really want to make a statement on the air conditioning…), but provide a warm hug to the whole body.
 Heated throws on your lap are easily hidden from workers. whereas a stylish cashmere or wool poncho is wonderful to show off as a fashion statement.

 - Heated Hand Warmers – This category includes everything from the fingerless hand warmers with USB ports that plug into your computer (the ones that look like smiling toast are really cute!) to HotHands® and Grabber® Warmers you can place inside gloves for on demand warmth.
 Heated Wristies are fingerless gloves with a pocket to insert mini hand warmers for extra warmth.
 Fingerless gloves offer great dexterity leaving fingers free to type, dial the phone, garden, or shop online – whatever your pleasure!
-Another option is rechargeable hand warmers like the handheld ones from EnergyFlux or the muff-like portable ones that cover the whole hand from G-Tech.
+Another option is rechargeable hand warmers like the handheld ones from Ocoopa or the muff-like portable ones that cover the whole hand from G-Tech.
 Better yet, combine heated hand with body warmers and ask Santa or a friend for the G-Tech heated hoodie!